BinarCode/laravel-restify/UPGRADING.md

 `{repositoryId}` segment.

-If you override `attach()`, `detach()`, `sync()`, `show()`, `update()`, `patch()` or `destroy()` and read one of these off the request yourself, read it from the route
+If you override `attach()`, `detach()`, `sync()`, `show()`, `update()`, `patch()` or `destroy()` and read one of these off the request yourself, use the hook's `$repositoryId` argument for the id, and the route for the related repository:
-instead:

 ```php
 // before